 Auto-detect this Chart Pattern with TradingView

 The inverse cup and handle chart pattern is a technical analysis trading strategy.
-Traders use it to identify a breakdown in asset prices, aiming to profit from short-selling a sharp price decline.
+Traders use it to identify a breakdown in asset prices and aim to profit from short-selling a sharp price decline.

 Based on 556+ trades, the inverse cup and handle chart pattern is considered reliable, with an 82% success rate in bull markets.